-I recently jumped on the backpack diaper bag bandwagon, and it has been life-changing.
+I recently jumped on the backpack diaper bag bandwagon, and it has been a serious life-changer.

-No more bag slipping off my shoulder and bumping against my hip as I try to get the kids into the store without making a (huge) scene.
-Whether you have one kid or five, you need all the ease and convenience you can get.
+No more bags slipping off my shoulder and bumping against my hip as I try to get the kids into the store without making a (huge) scene.
+Whether you have one kid or five, you need all the convenience you can get.

-These diaper bags are truly designed with modern parents in mind, with changing stations, laptop compartments, and pockets galore.
-We have places to be, and we need our hands free while we’re getting there.
+These diaper bags are designed with modern parents in mind, with changing stations, laptop compartments, and pockets galore.
+We have places to be and need our hands free while getting there.

 - Are you sharing?
-Will it be just yours, or will you pass it off to your mom, your babysitter, or your husband?
+Is it just for you, or will you pass it off to your mom, babysitter, or husband?

 - Organization.
 How organized are you?
-Do you love a million pockets, or would you just have to open ten to find what you’re looking for?
+Do you love a zillion pockets, or would you just have to open ten to find what you’re looking for?

 - Stuff.
-Do you like to be super prepared, or do you roll the dice with a diaper and a pack of fruit snacks?
+Do you like to be super-prepared, or just roll the dice with a diaper and a pack of fruit snacks?

 - Accessories.
-What do you want your bag to come with? (changing pad, wipes dispenser, insulated pockets, laptop pocket, USB cord port, the list goes on…)
+What stuff do you expect your bag to come with — changing pad, wipes dispenser, insulated pockets, laptop pocket, USB cord port?
+The list goes on…

 - Comfort.
 Do you need padded straps for your backpack?
 Will you be wearing it for hours at a time?